Economy of South Carolina: 2019–2025

 South Carolina fared better economically than many states during the COVID-19 pandemic, especially in the upstate region.
 By the end of 2020, the state's unemployment rate was 4.2%.
 However, economists expect South Carolina won't return to its pre-pandemic employment levels until February 2022.
 South Carolina's real GDP fell 4.1% from 2019 to 2020.

 Nonetheless, investments were still made in the state.
 Mark Anthony Brewing announced the construction of a White Claw Hard Seltzer brewing and production facility in Richland County at a cost of $400 million.
 It is estimated that the facility will create 300 jobs in the county.
 Further, E & J Gallo Winery announced plans to build a bottling facility in Fort Lawn, South Carolina.
 The facility is also estimated to cost $400 million and it is estimated that it will create 500 jobs.
 Moreover, the federal government provided $25 million in funding to aid the construction of a proposed rail line which will transport vehicles from Volvo's plant to inland distribution points.
 The line will run near the new state-owned Camp Hall Commerce Park, a nearly 4,000-acre business park.

 In 2021, the PGA Tour had what one commentator called "the South Carolina swing."
 The state hosted the annual RBC Heritage on Hilton Head Island in April, a PGA Championship at Kiawah Island in May, and after the Canadian Open was canceled, the PGA announced South Carolina would host another tournament titled the Palmetto Championship at Congaree in June.
 This latter tournament is expected to bring in approximately $50 million in tourism revenue.

 In 2022 and 2023, a number of large economic development projects were announced.
 In 2022, more than ten billion dollars in capital investments in South Carolina were announced, including a $3.5 billion automotive battery recycling and production facility located in Berkeley County, a new $1.7 billion BMW facility in the upstate, and a large scale automotive battery facility in Florence County costing close to $1 billion.
 Moreover, in March 2023, Scout Motors announced it was opening a $2 billion electric vehicle manufacturing facility near Columbia, South Carolina, marking the first large automotive manufacturing facility located in South Carolina's midlands region.
 The announcement of the plant coincided with Governor Henry McMaster announcing that he would request $1.3 billion in incentives, including investments in infrastructure, from the S.C. legislature to secure Scout Motors' investment.

 In 2023, South Carolina's GDP was ranked 24th out of all states in the United States.
 The GDP of South Carolina grew 6.9% in 2024—which was the second highest growth rate in the nation—from a nominal GDP of $327.42 billion in 2023 to $349,96 billion in 2024.
-The unemployment rate in South Carolina in March of 2025 was 4.1%.
+The unemployment rate in South Carolina in March 2025 was 4.1%.